fpjohnston/TECO-64/doc/flags.md

 value by executing its command name preceded by a numerical argument; the flag is set to the value of the argument.

-The following table describes the commands that set and clear flags; *\<flag\>* represents any of the flags listed below.
+The following table describes the format of the commands that set and clear flags.
+Note that the formats which set and/or clear bits in a flag only apply to commands which are truly bit-encoded, such as ED or ET.
+Other commands, such as ES, interpret the *m* and *n* arguments differently.
+See specific commands for details.

 | Command | Function |
 | ------- | -------- |